 All of the boys at The Falcons School for Boys take advantage of the opportunities that the capital affords us, with regular trips to museums, galleries, aquariums, farms and theatres.
 We also regularly visit Richmond Park for our Forest School sessions.
 The trips are related to the topics the boys learn throughout the year

-In the summer term all of the boys from Year 2 upwards go away on residential trips staying at activity centres or places catering for curriculum based activities.
+In the summer term all of the boys in Year 2 go away on a residential trip, staying at an activity centres.

-These trips are always exhilarating and lots of fun for the boys.
-They help to further develop the boys’ independence, experience and working within a team.
+This trip is exhilarating and a huge highlight of the year for the boys.
+It helps to further develop the boys’ independence, experience and ability to work within a team.

 Fire Station Visit